SafwenNaimi/Fire-Forest-EPT/README.md

-train.py : The code that we used to train our dataset an obtain our model. test.py : The code that we used to test our model. heatmap.py : The code that we used to perform heatmap technique.
+train.py : The code that we used to train our dataset and obtain our model. test.py : The code that we used to test our model. heatmap.py : The code that we used to perform heatmap technique.